jensenli049/sadshell/README.md

 - cd command (changes working directory)
 - exit (exits program)

+## Attempted:
+- We attempted to get pipe to work, but for some reason it doesn't.
+It is left in the code, and the part where it calls the pipe function is left commented out.

 ## Known Bugs:
 - With the semicolon, your command can not be super long (like no echo hjfbvkubvkbfwgwgreg ; echo nfjkrebgkebgkwjgwkg)